 Why each of these tests is important would take up quite a bit of space to explain.
 However, it’s obvious to most people concerned about their health that the more natural a product is, the better it is for you.

 The sulfite explanation alone would be quite long.
 I wasn’t able to find any evidence that sulfites are a major health concern although antidotally, many people think they contribute to a red wine headache.
 All wines have some natural level of sulfites.
-The main difference here is that winemakers focused on naturally produced wine generally don’t ADD sulfites, a common practice in the US.
+For this Dry Farm Wines review for keto, the main difference to note here is that winemakers focused on naturally produced wine generally don’t ADD sulfites, a common practice in the US.

 One of the most interesting things learned in this process was about dry farming.
 Think about this.
 For all the hundreds of years wines were produced in Europe, there was no irrigation!
 And this is better for the grapes.